vapor/docs/2.0/docs/general/middleware.md

 ```

 Middleware is incredibly powerful.
 Combined with extensions, it allows you to add functionality that feels native to the framework.

-For those that are curious, this is how Vapor manages JSON internally.
-Whenever you return JSON in a closure, it sets the `json: JSON?` property on `Response`.
-The `JSONMiddleware` then detects this property and serializes the JSON into the body of the response.